Noteshelf Review 2023

 As far as selecting a handwriting style, you’ll just tap the image that looks most similar to how you write.
 Even if you forget to do this, the system is still responsive, but selecting the correct writing style helps with palm rejection and navigation.

-#caption#While the Apple Pencil may be the go-to choice for many users, Adonit and Wacom pens are also an option.
+The Apple Pencil is the preferred stylus for Noteshelf 3.
 (Image: Noteshelf / Screenshot by Lindsay Armstrong / Paperlike)

 Stylus